EOS-Nation/auditor.bos/README.md

 ##### Parameters:

-    cand  			- The account id for the candidate nominating. requestedpay  	- The amount of pay the candidate would like to receive if they are elected as a custodian.
+    cand  			- The account id for the candidate nominating. requestedpay  	- The amount of pay the candidate would like to receive if they are elected as a auditor.
 This amount must not exceed the maximum allowed amount of the contract config parameter (`requested_pay_max`) and the symbol must also match.

 ##### Post Condition: